1.7. Classes in set theory

 that need to be distinguished as follows.

-set theory will usually be played by the class (meta-set) of its elements;
+set is interpreted by the class (meta-set) of its elements (the synonymous set and

 This way, any set will be a class, while any class is a meta-set of objects.
 But some

 meta-sets of objects are not classes (no formula with parameters can define them ;

-formalize the notions of set and function will be classes named by predicate symbols:
+formalize the notions of set and function as classes named by predicate symbols:

 Set = «is a set»

-But in set theory, this may still depend on the values of its free variables.
+But in set theory, this may still depend on the values of free variables.